jbburgess/netflix-assessment/README.md

 }
 ```
 > [!NOTE]
-> **Note:** As folders can't be copied in Google Drive and a new one must instead be created before copying any contained files into it, executing this function will not overwrite any existing files or folders in the destination folder with the same name.
+> As folders can't be copied in Google Drive and a new one must instead be created before copying any contained files into it, executing this function will not overwrite any existing files or folders in the destination folder with the same name.
 There will instead be a duplicate folder structure created from the top-level down.
 The function will also not delete any files or folders in the destination folder that are not present in the source folder.

 #### Reporting